All Episodes

 One of my favorite cartoons was Speed Racer.

-We have images of cartoons that they run, you know, on their Saturday morning cartoon shows of kids in cartoon form with the suicide belt on and uh they are waiting uh the one clip that we're gonna show tonight is is the cartoon character waiting on a cliff, seeing the Israeli and American trucks go by.
+We have images of cartoons that they run, you know, on their Saturday morning cartoon shows of kids in cartoon form with the suicide belt on, and they are waiting.

-It is it is so uh uh firmly mainstream.
+It is so firmly mainstream.

-These guys have a uh an Armageddon doomsday wish, and then when you couple that with the untruth that, oh, well, it's just a few.
+And then when you couple that with the untruth that, oh, well, it's just a few.

 This is mainstream television that I'm showing you tonight.

-Well, I you know, one of the one of the problems in in in in all of this is that I think the American people, we have such an affluent country and we have such prosperity, and there's uh there's almost been a derived expectation of that now.
+Well, one of the problems in all of this is that I think the American people, we have such an affluent country and we have such prosperity.

-People don't want to be distracted from it, and they don't want to know the threats.
+People don't want to be distracted from it and they don't want to know the threats.

 Look at this last election.

-Oh, uh, this election was this election was essentially a vote by the American people.
+This election was essentially a vote by the American people.

 We don't want to hear about these problems.